PhD

 The School runs a series of induction events to complement the events King’s offers to all its postgraduate research students.
 These events introduce the School, its facilities and allow students to meet your enrolling peers and the wider PhD community.
 You should meet with your first supervisor within a week or two of enrolment.
 This meeting will serve to identify your second supervisor, agree the frequency of your meetings, discuss ethics approval and your upgrade.
 You will submit a student-supervisor agreement following this meeting.

-Introduction to PhD Research in Law is a compulsory course that runs over the first year.
+Over the course of your first year, you will undertake the compulsory Introduction to Law Research training module.
 This seminar series will introduce you to the idea of methodology in legal research.
-It will provide an overview of different legal research methodologies and explore the link between theory and methodology and outline key research skills such as conducting a literature review, analysing qualitative and quantitative data and applying for ethical approval for research.
-At the end of the course researchers should be able to make informed decisions about their research methodology and build their project in accordance with it.
+It will provide an overview of different legal research methodologies and explore the link between theory and methodology and outline key research skills.
+At the end of the course you should be able to make an informed decision about your project's research methodology.

 Assessment is by a thesis, not to exceed 100,000 words and an oral examination of your thesis (your viva).
 The viva is by two external Examiners who are experts in the field of research being examined.